ianfnelson/blog.iannelson.uk/content/posts/2020-01-25-how-to-install-rabbitmq-server-in-docker-on-a-synology-nas.md

   <figure class="aligncenter"><a href="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_20-48-59-3.png"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_20-48-59-3.png" alt="" /></a></figure>
 </div>

 Within the Docker package, we need to search the Registry for the rabbitmq image.
-Look for the image with the &#8220;Official Image&#8221; icon next to it, which should be near the top of the search results.
+Look for the image with the “Official Image” icon next to it, which should be near the top of the search results.

 <div class="wp-block-image">
   <figure class="aligncenter"><a href="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_20-50-09-1.png"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_20-50-09-1.png" alt="" /></a></figure>
 </div>

 Choose a tag to install.
-I recommend selecting a recent build with the &#8220;management&#8221; suffix &#8211; these tags have the RabbitMQ management plugin installed and enabled by default, which is available on the standard management port of 15672.
+I recommend selecting a recent build with the “management” suffix – these tags have the RabbitMQ management plugin installed and enabled by default, which is available on the standard management port of 15672.

 <div class="wp-block-image">
   <figure class="aligncenter"><a href="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_20-51-02.png"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_20-51-02.png" alt="" /></a></figure>